 Thus, through a specialized consultancy, a service of characterization, assessment of risks to health and the environment and preparation of the plan aimed at the remediation of the prioritized facilities of PETROPERÚ is executed.

-Between 2012 and 2022, 78 incidents occurred in the ONP pipeline (78% due to third-party criminal acts, 15% due to geodynamic phenomena and 5% due to corrosion).
+Between 2012 and 2022, a total of 78 incidents occurred in the ONP pipeline (78% due to third-party criminal acts, 15% due to geodynamic phenomena and 5% due to corrosion).

 Therefore, below, we present the answers to the most frequently asked questions about the events that occurred in recent years in the North Peruvian Pipeline.